 Molina has a Behavioral Health Crisis Line that may be accessed by Members 24/7 year-round.
 The Molina Behavioral Health Crisis Line is staffed by behavioral health clinicians to provide urgent crisis intervention, emergent referrals and/or triage to appropriate supports, resources, and emergency response teams.
-Members experiencing psychological distress may access the Behavioral Health Crisis Line by calling the Nurse Advice Line telephone number at:
+Members experiencing psychological distress may access the Behavioral Health Crisis Line by calling: